 Supporters maintain that minimally invasive surgery results in less damage to soft tissues, less bleeding, and less time on the operating table.
 But the record doesn’t show any difference in longterm outcomes.

 All surgery involves some risk, of course.
 Possible complications include injuries to nerves and arteries, infection, fracture of the femur, and errors in positioning the hip implant.
-Afterward, there is concern about the wound healing, which is why fundamentally unhealthy patients are sometimes discouraged from considering hip replacements.
+Afterward, there is concern about wound healing, which is why fundamentally unhealthy patients are sometimes discouraged from considering hip replacements.

 Let Your Surgeon Be Your Guide